FerrazArthur/Containerized-FRP-Client/README.md

 ## Usage

-The intended use of this branch is using Docker Compose and a `.credentials` file, making it easier to manage.
+The intended use of this branch is using Docker Compose, a `.credentials` and a `server_config` file, making it easier to manage.
+Configuration can be done by adding a `.env` file as in the example `.env.example`.

 ### Configuration and deploy